cjislegit/JavaScript-Algorithms/Title Case/READEME.md

 # Objective
-    Write a function that tkaes in a sting and capitalizes the first letter of each word.
+    Write a function that takees in a sting and capitalizes the first letter of each word.

 # Examples Returns
 * yourFunciton("I am a coding god") will return "I Am A Coding God".